Jbachtiger/ci-pp5-gamer-verse/README.md

 - iPad Pro
 - Surface Duo

-The website is fully responsive and no issues found.
+The website is fully responsive and no issues were found.

 ### W3C Validatior
-The official W3C Markup Validator was used to validate both the HTML and CSS of the project to ensure there were no syntax errors within the site.
+The official W3C Markup Validator was used to validate the CSS in the project.

 __W3C CSS Markup Validatior__ - https://jigsaw.w3.org/css-validator/validator